HPLC to UPLC Gradient Calculator

 What is the most commonly used detector in HPLC?
 The most commonly used detector in HPLC is the UV-Vis detector, which detects compounds based on their absorption of ultraviolet and visible light.

-See also Tire Size Calculator
+See also RV Loan Early Payoff Calculator

 Why is gradient elution better than isocratic?
 Gradient elution is better than isocratic for many applications because it can provide improved resolution, separation, and peak shape for complex mixtures of compounds.